nventive/Template/README.md

 {More details/listing of features of the project}

-## Changelog
+## Breaking Changes

-Please consult the [CHANGELOG](CHANGELOG.md) for more information about version history.
+Please consult [BREAKING_CHANGES.md](BREAKING_CHANGES.md) for more information about version history and compatibility.

 ## License